KillingSpark/zstd-rs/Readme.md

 # What is this
-A decoder for the zstd compression format as defined in: [This document](https://github.com/facebook/zstd/blob/dev/doc/zstd_compression_format.md).
+A feature-complete decoder for the zstd compression format as defined in: [This document](https://github.com/facebook/zstd/blob/dev/doc/zstd_compression_format.md).

 It is NOT a compressor.
 I dont plan on implementing that part either, at least not in the near future.
 (If someone is motivated enough I will of course accept a pull-request!)

+This crate might look like it is not active, this is because there isn't really anything to do anymore, unless a bug is found or a new API feature is requested.
+I will of course respond to and look into issues!

 # Current Status
 This is started just as a toy project but I think it is in a usable state now.
 It does work correctly at least for the test-set of files I used, YMMV, it is not yet battle tested by any means.